Nekostone/activity-levels-monitoring/activity_levels.md

 ### New Implementation

-1. Run `get_centroid_displacement_history(files)` on the data collected above, you will get this dictionary which you can save as a .json.
+1. Run `displacement_history(files)` on the data collected above, you will get this dictionary which you can save as a .json.

 ```python
 {